bahtiyartan/troia/docs/20Variablesscope.rst

 Member Scope
 ====================

-If a variable defined as a member variable, it is accessible in all methods of the class that is defined in.
+If a variable defined as a member variable, it is accessible in all methods of the class that is defined in, so class is the largest boundary for a member variable.

-It is not possible to access member variables using only their name, because they are defined for each instance of class.
-To access a member variable of a class instance @ operator is used. (it is similar to . operator in other languages, INSTANCE1@XPOS	: XPOS member of a class instance named INSTANCE1)
+It is not possible to access member variables using only their name outside of the class, because they are defined for each instance of class.
+To access a member variable of a class instance @ operator is used.
+(It is similar to . operator in other languages, INSTANCE1@XPOS	: XPOS member of a class instance named INSTANCE1)

 ::

 	In a class method, a member variable overrides variables that is defined for a larger scope (global).
 For example if you have an integer type member variable named XPOS and a global variable with same name, all methods use member variable when XPOS is accessed to do any operation.

 Global Scope
 ====================